jiscdev/analytics-udd/differences.md

-# Differences between UDD 1.4.1 and 1.5.1
+# UDD Review History

-The following spreadsheet gives an overview of all the changes that were introduced with version 1.5.0 of the UDD, and updated between v1.5.0 and v1.5.1.
+The following spreadsheet gives an overview of all the changes between UDD Versions.
 A blank cell indicates that a property is no longer used, green indicates a new property, and orange a changed property.

-[xls spreadsheet of 1.4.1 to 1.5.1 changes][differencesXLS]
+[Excel Spreadsheet of UDD Revision History][differencesXLS]

-[differencesXLS]: media/UDD1.4.1-1.5.1.xls "differencesXLS"
+[differencesXLS]: media/UDD_Revision_History.xlsx "differencesXLS"

 ## Summary of differences

+Differences between v1.5.1, compared to v1.5.0:

+- student_course_membership: CARELEAVER deleted (moved to student entity)
+- student: CARELEAVER added (moved from student_course_membership)
+- course_instance: Note re number of records added
+- event: MOD_INSTANCE_ID, COURSE_INSTANCE_ID (moved to student event entity)

 In summary, v1.5.0 release of UDD implemented the following, compared to v1.4.1: